-2.2 Cabinet is asked to RESOLVE that:
+2.2 Cabinet is asked to RESOLVE:

-- (1) The savings achieved in year to date total £851k and a further £584k of savings are in progress. - (2) The forecast year end position is currently for a reduction to the Council's General Fund balance of £554k. - (3) The actual and expected levels of income for the Council shown at Appendix 3. - (4) The details of specific budgetary issues identified by Officers and the actions being taken to address these issues.
+- (1) That it be noted that the savings achieved in year to date total £851k and a further £584k of savings are in progress. - (2) That it be noted that the forecast year end position is currently for a reduction to the Council's General Fund balance of £554k. - (3) To note the actual and expected levels of income for the Council shown at Appendix 3. - (4) That the details of specific budgetary issues identified by Officers and the actions being taken to address these issues be noted.